NWLT representatives are participating in these 2018 events:

-The Northwoods Land Trust will be holding a free summer hike/paddle adventure field tour on Saturday, August 27th.
-The tour will start at 10 a.m. – meet at the Fifield picnic shelter east of the intersection of Hwy.
-13 and 70.
-The hike/paddle will feature two recently-conserved properties in Price County – one on Coolidge Lake and the other on the Sailor Creek Flowage.
-For more details look in the Summer 2016 Newsletter!
-Advance reservations are requested – call (715) 479-2490 or email email@example.com.
+The Northwoods Land Trust held a free summer hike/paddle adventure field tour on Saturday, August 27, 2016.
+The hike/paddle featured two recently-conserved properties in Price County – one on Coolidge Lake and the other on the Sailor Creek Flowage.

 Munninghoff Marsh Conservation Easement signed on Earth Day!